-Actress Zsa Zsa Gabor dies at age 99: media reports
+Actress Zsa Zsa Gabor dies at age 99

 Soon after arriving in Hollywood, where Eva was working as an actress, Gabor married Hilton, with whom she had a daughter, Francesca, who died in January 2015.

 In 1949, after divorcing Hilton, Gabor married British actor George Sanders, whom she later was to call her one true love.
 Sanders would end up married to Magda.
+Eva Gabor died in 1995 and Magda in 1997.

-In addition to Belge, Hilton and Sanders, Gabor was married to New York businessman Herbert Hutner, oilman Joshua Cosden, Barbie doll designer Jack Ryan, her divorce lawyer Michael O'Hara, Count Felipe de Alba of Mexico and Frederic Prinz von Anhalt.
+In addition to Belge, Hilton and Sanders, Zsa Zsa Gabor was married to New York businessman Herbert Hutner, oilman Joshua Cosden, Barbie doll designer Jack Ryan, her divorce lawyer Michael O'Hara, Count Felipe de Alba of Mexico and Frederic Prinz von Anhalt.

 The marriage to de Alba was annulled because her divorce from O'Hara was not final at the time of the wedding.
 The 1986 marriage to von Anhalt, which lasted until her death, was by far her longest.